MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nc-winuser-hookproc.md

 ## -description

-An application-defined or library-defined callback function used with the <a href="https://msdn.microsoft.com/en-us/library/ms644990(v=VS.85).aspx">SetWindowsHookEx</a> function.
-The system calls this function after the <a href="https://msdn.microsoft.com/en-us/library/ms644950(v=VS.85).aspx">SendMessage</a> function is called.
-The hook procedure can examine the message; it cannot modify it.
+An application-defined or library-defined callback function used with the <a href="https://msdn.microsoft.com/66c96282-528c-4f57-acab-ae03178e4fe9">SetWindowsHookEx</a> function.

+			The system calls this function before calling the window procedure to process a message sent to the thread.

-The <b>HOOKPROC</b> type defines a pointer to this callback function. <i>CallWndRetProc</i> is a placeholder for the application-defined or library-defined function name.
+The <b>HOOKPROC</b> type defines a pointer to this callback function. <i>CallWndProc</i> is a placeholder for the application-defined or library-defined function name.

 ## -parameters